-- · tell us about any changes to your criminal history since your last period of registration - tell us if you are convicted or found guilty of an offence punishable by a prison term in Australia or overseas, within 7 days.
+- tell us about any changes to your criminal history since your last period of registration - tell us if you are convicted or found guilty of an offence punishable by a prison term in Australia or overseas.

 How does the Board assess whether I have met the standard?